squesadag2000/collections-data-analysis/README.md

 ## Objective

-Analyze customer financial data to understand debt patterns.
+Analyze customer financial data to identify debt patterns and generate insights that support more effective collections strategies.

 ## Tools